top of page

 Located at 193 E 1600 N, North Logan, UT 84341

-Anna Koopman, CSW, Therapist
+Anna Koopman, LCSW

-Anna has lived in Cache Valley since 2018 and loves the mountains, outdoor activities, and the small town feel.
-Anna also enjoys spending time with her family, baking, cleaning, and listening to podcasts.
+Anna has lived in Cache Valley since 2018 and loves the mountains, outdoor activities, and the small

-Anna has lived in Cache Valley since 2018 and loves the mountains, outdoor activities, and the small town feel.
-Anna also enjoys spending time with her family, baking, cleaning, and listening to podcasts.
+Anna has lived in Cache Valley since 2018 and loves the mountains, outdoor activities, and the small

 Dennis Wildman, LCSW, Therapist